cryobry/installjrmc/README.md

 This program will install [JRiver Media Center](https://www.jriver.com/) and associated helper services on Fedora (>=29), CentOS (>=8), Ubuntu (>=16.04), and Debian (>=9).

-## Notes
+## README

 1. This script will not point major upgrades (i.e. from v25 to v26) to your old library.
 You should **first perform a library backup**, install the new major version, and then restore the library backup in the new version.
 2. In *most* cases `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`).
 Services are installed for the user that executes the script so do not execute as root unless you want to install system-wide services.
 Doing so may lead to permissions issues. `installJRMC` will prompt you for your `sudo` password as necessary to install dependencies and services.

-## Options
+## Executing

+`installJRMC [--option [ARGUMENT]]`

 Running `installJRMC` without any options will install the latest version of JRiver Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager.
 If any other option is specified then the default install method will need to be specified using `--install-repo` (or `--install-rpm`).
-This makes it possible to create services, containers, repos, etc. separate from installing Media Center.
+This makes it possible to install services, containers, repos, etc. independent from Media Center.

+## Options

-Here is a list of additional options that can be passed to the script.
+Here is a list of possible options that can be passed to the script.
 You can always find the latest supported options by running `installJRMC --help`.

 ```text
 --install-repo